bobk48/unixthetextbook3/README.md

 PC-BSD has been "re-branded" TrueOS, but all of the material in the printed book still works perfectly well.
 That's because, at this time, PC-BSD 10.3's(and earlier releases) website is still up and running.
-If and when PC-BSD is replaced by TrueOS (probably not within the next couple of years), we will notify you here at this Github site.
-More than likely, TrueOS will be developed to the point where it is a one-for-one replacement for the PC-BSD Desktop version, with of course some enhancements not shown in the printed book.
+If and when PC-BSD is replaced by TrueOS (probably not within the short term, if their Forums commentary is any indication), we will notify you here at this Github site.
+TrueOS will be developed to the point where it is a one-for-one replacement for the PC-BSD Desktop version, with of course some enhancements not shown in the printed book.
 At that time we will post information about those enhancements, and how they critically affect the content of